-Currently, Charles is Chair of the Boards of the Northern Health Authority, and the Sinclar Group – Forest Products Ltd. He also serves on the Boards of Canfor Pulp Products Inc. and the Canada West Foundation.
+Previously, Charles served as Chair of the Northern Health Authority.
+He is currently Board Chair of the Sinclar Group – Forest Products Ltd. and a Board member of Canfor Pulp Products Inc. and the Canada West Foundation.

 Charles received both the Queen’s Silver and Diamond Jubilee Medals and was appointed a Member of the Order of Canada in 2006 in recognition of his distinguished academic career and of his role in the creation of the Northern Medical Program in British Columbia.
 In 2013 he was named to the Order of British Columbia.

 A physician by vocation and an entrepreneur by profession, Brendan Byrne has spent more than 25 years exploring how digital health can transform information into better health outcomes.
 He is passionate about the role of entrepreneurs play in innovating our healthcare system.